 - Second, allow the soil time to dry out between watering so that roots have the opportunity to absorb oxygen.

 1. When to water

-It’s easy to tell when grass needs water; either the grass will turn a grey-green or footprints will be left in the lawn for extended periods of time after walking on it.
+It’s easy to tell when grass needs water; either the grass will turn a gray-green or footprints will be left in the lawn for extended periods of time after walking on it.

 Watering early in the morning is hands down the best time to water your lawn.
 Temperatures are the coolest and the water won’t be instantly evaporated during the heat of the day or rest on the blades too long at night, causing all sorts of fungal disease.

 As previously mentioned, the sweet spot is between 4 a.m. and 10 a.m.

 2. How much to water

 This is largely going to depend on the type of soil and grass your lawn consists of.
 Thought the general rule of thumb is to give your lawn at least 1 inch of water per week.

 Different grass types have different watering wants and needs.
 I recommend checking out our grass guide for additional information on that subject.

 When it comes to soil types, clay soils absorb water very slowly and watering too much at once will create runoff and wastewater.
 Sandy soils aren’t much better since they drain water quickly and will need more frequent watering.